-- (1) Discipline which is humiliating, frightening or physically harmful to the juvenile shall not be used at any time.
-The resident shall be protected against all forms of neglect, exploitation or degrading forms of discipline.
-No juvenile shall be isolated without a youth care staff member within visual and auditory distance or confined in any dark space.
-Electronic monitoring or an audio communication system shall not replace the required presence of a youth care staff member. - (2) Corporal punishment shall not be used.

-- (3) Under no circumstances shall any juvenile be deprived of meals, clothing, sleep, medical services, exercise, correspondence, parental contact or legal assistance for disciplinary purposes.
-If a juvenile is in locked isolation during normal school hours, school work shall be provided to the juvenile. - (4) Under no circumstances shall any juvenile be allowed to supervise or to administer discipline to other juveniles.
+- (1) Discipline that is humiliating, frightening, or physically harmful to the youth shall not be used at any time.
+Each youth shall be protected against all forms of neglect, exploitation, or degrading forms of discipline.
+No youth shall be isolated or confined in any dark space.
+Electronic monitoring or an audio communication system shall not replace the required presence of a youth care staff member. - (2) Corporal punishment shall not be used. - (3) Under no circumstances shall any youth be deprived of meals, clothing, sleep, medical services, exercise, correspondence, parental contact, or legal assistance for disciplinary purposes.
+If a youth is in involuntary seclusion during normal school hours, school work shall be provided to the youth. - (4) Under no circumstances shall any youth be allowed to supervise or to administer discipline to another youth.

-(c) Isolation.
+(c) Involuntary seclusion.